fergonco/fergonco.github.io/_drafts/doing-react-without-learning.md

 {% endhighlight %}

-Note that we have two events: *counter1-init* and *counter2-init*, so the event name to register our component instance is parameterized through properties.
+Note that we have two events: *counter1-init* and *counter2-init*, so the event name to register our component instance is parameterized through the *eventName* property.
 In the call to *addEventListener* we use the *eventName* property, which has to be set when the component is instantiated in the JSX expression in the *TabsContainer.render()* method:

 {% highlight javascript %}
 [...]